-Day-to-day responsibility for the management of credit risk resides with the front office departments and responsibility for second line review, challenge and oversight is with the Credit Risk Management department.
-The Credit Risk Management department is organisationally independent from the front office departments, and the Risk Analytics Group which is responsible for the design of new credit risk management models.
+Day-to-day responsibility for the management of credit risk resides with the front office departments and responsibility for second line review, challenge and oversight is with the Credit Risk Management ("CRM") department.
+The CRM department is organisationally independent from the front office departments, and the Risk Analytics Group which is responsible for the design of new credit risk management models.
 Daily credit risk reports are prepared for Senior Management and trading departments using the Group's in house and vendor systems.
-Their objective is to:
+The objective of CRM is to: